-- You have lived in Germany for eight years or more.
+- You have lived in Germany for at least eight years.

 - You have never been convicted of a crime.

-- You are committed to the free democratic constitutional order of the Basic Law of the Federal Republic of Germany.
+- You pledge allegiance to the free democratic order of the Constitution of the Federal Republic of Germany.

-- You must give up your former citizenship to become a German citizen.
-Dual citizenship is only possible in exceptional cases.
+- You must give up your current citizenship to become a German citizen.
+Dual citizenship is only possible in certain cases.

 Naturalisation costs 255 euros.